 Credentialing and Privileging: Different Processes, Similar Management

 Both credentialing and privileging create additional work that can be frustrating — and often, time-consuming.
 It’s important for you to find a process, or workflow, that streamlines your tasks and ensures you don’t miss critical deadlines.
-If your process needs a boost, consider credentialing software — or even managed credentialing services to remove all tasks from your plate.
+If your process needs a boost, consider enterprise-grade credentialing software — or even managed credentialing services to remove all tasks from your plate.
 See if MedTrainer is a good fit.